mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 ---

 {% include verse.html
-text="“Do not judge, and you will not be judged; do not condemn, and you will not be condemned.
-Forgive, and you will be forgiven..." verse="Luke 6:37"
+text="“Do not judge, so that you may not be judged.
+For the judgment you give will be the judgment you get, and the measure you give will be the measure you get." verse="Matthew 7:1-2"
 %}

 {% include verse.html